Stock Market News Today: Unraveling the Mysteries of Profitability

 “MARKET MANIPULATION IS IT A GOOD THING, BAD THING, OR IS IT INCONSEQUENTIAL?”

 Market manipulation distorts free-market values.
-If you do not allow for pure free market supply and demand fundamentals to dictate equilibrium prices, a price variance will occur.
-The gold market is a very great example of this situation.
-Over the past few decades, central banks worldwide have been dumping their citizens’ gold reserves onto the market.
+If you do not allow pure free-market supply and demand fundamentals to dictate equilibrium prices, a price variance will occur.
+The gold market is a great example of this situation.
+Over the past few decades, central banks have been dumping their citizens’ gold reserves onto the market.
 This extra supply has bridged a huge gap between the gold market supply and demand fundamentals.

-During this process of central bank gold liquidation, the price of the metal was pushed to extraordinary lows, which forced many mines to halt production, and companies folded.
-The cost to mine gold became uneconomical at market prices, and supply shrank further.
+During this process of central bank gold liquidation, the price of the metal was pushed to extraordinary lows, which forced many mines to halt production and companies to fold.
+The cost of mineing gold became uneconomical at market prices, and the supply shrank further.
 Exploration all but ceased.
-The industry became totally decimated during this two-plus decade-long bear market.
+The industry became decimated during this two-plus decade-long bear market.

-For those who have been observing the destruction of the gold market over the prior years,
+For those observing the destruction of the gold market over the prior years,

 it became evident that a massive shift from actual representative values had occurred.
 In other words, a very lucrative opportunity emerged, which continues to this day.
-Therefore, gold market manipulation is harmful to true market pricing yet very profitable for those who enter the market once extreme discrepancies occur and are incapable of being maintained.
+Therefore, gold market manipulation is harmful to true market pricing yet very profitable for those who enter the market once extreme discrepancies occur and cannot be maintained.

 The manipulation of the gold price leads to a distortion of other inter-market relationships.
-As gold is a measure of the value of the world’s fiat paper, true currency prices are also distorted as the corresponding barometer is being purposefully managed, according to some respected industry observers.
+According to some respected industry observers, as gold is a measure of the value of the world’s fiat paper, accurate currency prices are also distorted as the corresponding barometer is being purposefully managed.
 In an economic system of checks and balances, gold’s inability to reflect true market prices via known and unknown management by the world’s governing powers gave the ability to distort other markets as well.

-Market manipulation is harmful in reflecting true valuations.
+Market manipulation is harmful when reflecting true valuations.

 This situation is even more harmful when market participants are unsuspecting of the distortion.
 Transparency is a must if investors are to understand the true nature of the marketplace.
-I do not believe this can be said of the gold market still at this time.
-Investors should work and support the efforts of providing this transparency if they believe in free markets.
-Without this how can free people make educated choices?
+I do not believe this can be said of the gold market at this time.
+Investors should work and support the efforts to provide this transparency if they believe in free markets.
+Without this, how can free people make educated choices?
 It simply is impossible.

 © 2004 Peter Spina